Category

 Read More about Physics, Philosophy, and Sci-FiStudying Virtue in Painting and Poetry

 Each year, millions flock to Vatican City to view the art that defined the Italian Renaissance—including the Raphael Rooms in the Vatican Museums.
-While marveling at the artistry of these works, we may ask what we can learn from these frescoes, particularly about teaching students the virtue of prudence.
-Like Raphael’s frescoes, poetry also offers […]
+While marveling at the artistry of these […]

 Read More about Studying Virtue in Painting and PoetryThe Misconception of the English Major